sebastien-cleany/middleware/README.md

 Every application will have a local copy of this directory, in order to synchronously get the address of any other application.

+This approach is not really reliable, a more effective approach would be to have a consensuce algorithm as RAFT to register each application.

 []("middleware.Application")
 ### Application
 Define on which address a given service is available.